quicksilver812/synchub_backend/README.md

 - Add `/ask` endpoint for querying employee data with natural language
 - Integrate SQLite with LangChain's SQL agent
 - Return results in conversational format

+---

+## Noted Issues

+- Discconect source route to be added
+- LLM invoked for every record as of now